Professor and Chair

 203 Drama Bldg.

-Richard Will holds appointments in the Department of Music and the Department of Drama.
-He received his bachelor’s degree from U.C.
+Richard Will received his bachelor’s degree from U.C.
 Santa Cruz and his doctorate from Cornell.
-He began teaching at UVA in 2001, following several years at the University of Washington.
-His courses focus on opera, 18th-century music, and bluegrass performance.
-He is currently Chair of the Drama Department (2018-21) and was previously Chair of the Music Department (2010-15).
+He began teaching at UVa in 2001, where his courses focus on opera, 18th-century music, and bluegrass performance.
+He is currently Chair of the Drama Department (2018-24) and was previously Chair of the Music Department (2010-15).

 Will’s research focuses on opera, classical music, and folk music of America and Europe.
-He is completing a new book, Don Giovanni Live: Performance, Media, Myth.
+His new book, Don Giovanni Captured: Performance, Media, Myth (University of Chicago Press), will appear in 2022.
 Previous publications include The Characteristic Symphony in the Age of Haydn and Beethoven (Cambridge University Press, 2002); Engaging Haydn: Culture, Context, and Criticism (co-editor; Cambridge University Press, 2012); and numerous essays on opera, orchestral music, religious music, and folk music.